dcrapis/oceandao-wiki/Home.md

 In order to improve alignment and nurture W3SL values across the DAO, we are introducing the ROI-Group.
 - New teams are able to access guidance via 1h, weekly "OceanDAO Guidance" public meetings.
-- Existing teams are able to access guidance from Stewards as a mix of public and private meetings to allow for more candid discussions.
+- Existing teams are able to access guidance from ROI-Group as a mix of public and private meetings to allow for more candid discussions.

 Initial Membership: AlexN, Roberto, AlexC, Trent, Bruce, Razvan, Sheridan, Monica, Manan.
 Future Membership: OceanDAO participants for further decentralization.